canonical/mongo-single-kernel-library/docs/how-to/upgrade/minor-version-upgrade/upgrade-replica-set.md

 (case-3)=
 ### Case 3: Failure to refresh

-If your upgrade failed, then ` juju status` will show that the unit is blocked with the message `Unhealthy after refresh`.
+If your upgrade failed, then ` juju status` will show that the unit is blocked with the message `Unhealthy after refresh.
+Rollback to previous revision with \`juju refresh`\.`.

 If the upgrade of the first unit failed, you can: